Microsoft Teams, SharePoint, and OneDrive

 Overview:

-Microsoft Teams, SharePoint, and Office 365 groups provide an online space that departments, project teams, committees, or other groups can collaborate.
+Microsoft Teams and SharePoint provide an online space that departments, project teams, committees, or other groups can collaborate.
 They allow individuals to keep calendars, project notes, files, and more.
-Both Groups and Teams contain a SharePoint site to share files.
-In general we recommend Microsoft Teams as it will be best for most use cases here.
+As of 2023 we only create new Teams sites, not only SharePoint sites (as each Teams site contains a SharePoint site to share files) and Teams is easier to use.

 Features and Benefits: